RutaTang/compter.nvim/README.md

 # Compter.nvim

 Compter.nvim provides an easy way to customize and power the ability of `<C-a>` and `<C-x>`.

 By default, Neovim enable you to use `<C-a>` and `<C-x>` to increase and descrease value of numbers.
 But with support of compter.nvim, you can customize `<C-a>` and `<C-x>` to not only increase and decrease value of numbers but also to enable you to do more powerful things, such as increase and descrease alphabet value (e.g. increase from a to b) and increase and decrease date value (e.g. increase from 01/01/2020 to 02/01/2020).
-While compter.nvim provide some built-in abilities, you can easily provide your own.

 ## Installnation